alncat/opusDSD/README.md

 ```
 sh parse_pose.sh /work/consensus_data.star 1.699 320 /work/sp 16 16
+                                $1           $2  $3    $4     $5 $6
 ```

-- The first argument after ```parse_pose.sh``` is the star file of all images
+- $1 is the star file of all images
-- The second argument is apix value of image
+- $2 is apix value of image
-- The third argument is the dimension of image
+- $3 is the dimension of image
-- The fourth arugment is the output directory used in training
+- $4 is the output directory used in training
-- The fifth argument is the epoch number you just analyzed
+- $5 is the epoch number you just analyzed
-- The final argument is the number of kmeans clusters you used in analysis
+- $6 is the number of kmeans clusters you used in analysis

 change to directory ```/work/sp/analyze.16/kmeans16``` to checkout the starfile for images in each cluster.